funkepunkemonke/HONORS391/index.md

  As you can see, R has passed our optional plotting arguments down to the main `hist()` function in the function code.

+## Functions And Functional Programming in R
+How could you end this post without mentioning the crucial facts that R is a functional programming language?

+Yes, you read it right, though people usually associate the ‘functional’ attribute to popular languages like Scala.
+You can do anything with functions that you can do with vectors: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.

 ## Assignment 5

+Here is your fifth Weekly Programming Assignment (WPA)!

+### R you functional?
+Write a function called feed.me() that takes a string food as an argument, and prints the sentence “I love to eat food”.

+Try your function by running feed.me("apples"), it should return Yum!
+I love to eat apples.

+Now adjust your feed.me() function so that if the user specifies “avocados”, then the function returns “NOOOOO, I HATE AVACADOS!”

+There is no deliverable and no quiz this week!